superjond/PublicFreeSuffix/README.md

 > **Notice** In order to improve utilization and prevent hoarding of registrations and waste of resources, your registered domain name will be revoked if it is detected that no website content has been deployed within 30 consecutive days.

-3. Create a pull request with your new domain name and whois file, your PR descriptions should format in [WHOIS_FILE_OPERATION](.github/PULL_REQUEST_TEMPLATE/WHOIS_FILE_OPERATION.md), and the title should format in.
+3. Create a pull request with your new domain name and whois file, your PR descriptions should format in [PR Description Template](.github/pull_request_template.md), and the title should format in:
 ```text
 Registration/Update/Remove: {your-new-domain-name}.{sld}
 ```
 A single Pull Request is only allowed to submit one domain name registration request.

-4. Use the registrant email address to send email to `publicfreesuffix@gmail.com` and wait for setup, email title must same as your Pull Request, and content must format in [AUTHORIZATION_EMAIL_TEMPLATE](AUTHORIZATION_EMAIL_TEMPLATE.md).
+4. Complete the registrant email verification according to [Automated Registrant Authorization via Email(ARAE)](AUTHORIZATION.md) description.

 5. After the domain is set up, you can use it for your website or other purposes.

 ## How do I update my domain's NS / registrant email?
-1. Please modify your whois file and create a new pull request.
+It's easy, just modify your whois file and create a new pull request, and then complete the registrant email verification again.
-2. Use the registrant email address to send email to `publicfreesuffix@gmail.com` with same content and wait for update.
-3. (If it's an update for registrant email request)Use the new registrant email address to send the same email `publicfreesuffix@gmail.com`.